e5k/e5k.github.io/_posts/2018-06-06-inversion.md

 ---
 layout: post
 title: Tephra2 Inversion
-categories: codes tips
+categories: codes utilities
-tags: tephra2 inversion
+tags: tephra2utils tephra2 inversion
 ---

 The current set of functions helps running the advection-diffusion model Tephra2 in inversion mode to estimate the best eruption source parameters (ESP) of a tephra deposit.
 The functions contain two sections.
 A first section contains a mixture of bash and python scripts for running the inversion of *OpenPBS* and *SLURM* clusters.
 A second section contains Matlab scripts for processing the inversion output designed to help its interpretation.

-### Introduction
+### Introversion
 The inversion searches for the set of ESP that best reproduce *observed* values of tephra accumulations (kg/m<sup>2</sup>) with the *computed* values produced by Tephra2.
 As for any optimization problem, the many degrees of freedom require a critical interpretation of the inversion results.
 These scripts help building an empirical vision of the results in the perspective of the knowledge of the studied eruption.

 For a purpose of illustration, let's consider that the fit depends mainly on *plume height* and *eruption mass*.
 We will therefore attempt to find the combination of plume height and eruption mass that best reproduce the deposit.
 To do so, the Tephra2 uses a [downhill simplex](https://en.wikipedia.org/wiki/Nelder–Mead_method) method, which searches for the minimum of a function - here the fit between observed and computed values - between user-defined ranges of [height<sub>min</sub> - height<sub>max</sub>] and [mass<sub>min</sub> - mass<sub>max</sub>].